joecullin/aoc2020/journal.md

 # Misc notes & thoughts.

 ---
+## Day 15

+Part 2: Part 1 plus a bonus 15 minutes of maxing out my cpu.
+But it gets the right answer!
+Now off to reddit to find out the trick ...

+---
 ## Day 13

 I knew this would be something like 2019's Day 12 where a simple math insight would make it super quick, but I was too stubborn to google and read hints.